BECOME A BETTER

 Approval: As much as we appreciate your submission, we do reserve the right to not use your content if we feel it does not fit our audience.

 Usage: When you submit your article, you give Uncommen full rights to use your article for future devotionals at no payment to the author.
-We do provide full credit to you as an author and a link to your website / email as directed.
+We do provide full credit to you as an author if asked and a link to your website / email as directed.

 Example story below